jainikbakshi/daiict_hackinfinity/README.md

     1.1 Base.html - the basic template

-    1.2 Watchlist.html - the page where the user can see the list of all his stocks (yet to be completed)
+    1.2 Watchlist.html - the page where the user can see the list of all his stocks

     1.3 help.html - this page refers to the FAQ section for a begineer